bobbaninja/bobbaninja.github.io/README.md

-# Side Project Site - Jeffrey Huang
+# Side Project Site
-> Data Scientist, MS in Analytics at Georgia Tech, Former Data Analyst Intern at Disney
+> Data Scientist, MS in Analytics at Georgia Tech

 ## Data Mining on TikTok Video and User Engagement